micboat/RegressionProj/README.md

 # RegressionProj
 A Regression Machine Learning - Data Science Project

-More can be found here
+More to come, a WIP